henriksommerfeld/blog-hugo/content/article/2020-06-13-hugo-editing/index.md

   NODE_ENV = "production"
 ```

 My content deployment workflow consists of pushing directly to the master branch.
 That triggers a web hook that does a build and deploy by [Netlify](https://www.netlify.com/).
-This requires the dicipline not to push code changes directly to the master branch, but since I'm the only developer, that's a policy easy to enforce.
+This requires the discipline not to push code changes directly to the master branch, but since I'm the only developer, that's a policy easy to enforce.

 {{<post-image image="hugo-deploy-pipeline.png" alt="Deploy pipeline with VS Code, GitHub and Netlify" />}}